 - Non-power nuclear reactors used for research, testing, and training.

 - Radioactive materials used primarily in medical, industrial, and academic settings.

 - Transportation, storage, and disposal of nuclear and radioactive waste.

-The sector is interdependent with other critical infrastructure sectors, including:
+The sector is interdependent with other critical infrastructure sectors:

-- Chemical as a consumer of hazardous chemicals at fuel cycle facilities;
+- Chemical Sector, as a consumer of chemicals through the nuclear fuel cycle and at reactor sites.

-- Energy as a supplier of electricity to the nation's electrical grid;
+- Energy Sector, as a supplier of electricity to our nation's electrical grid.

-- Healthcare and Public Health as a supplier of nuclear medicine, radiopharmaceuticals and in the sterilization of blood and surgical supplies; and
+- Healthcare and Public Health Sector, as a supplier of nuclear medicine, radiopharmaceuticals, and in the sterilization of blood and surgical supplies.

-- Transportation Systems through the movement of radioactive materials
+- Transportation Systems Sector, through the movement of radioactive materials.

 The Nuclear Reactors, Materials, and Waste Sector-Specific Plan (PDF, 142 pages - 1.62 MB) details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
 Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector-Specific Agency for the Nuclear Reactors, Materials, and Waste Sector.

 This page has a wealth of resources for Nuclear Reactors, Materials, and Waste Sector partners.